joscana/udacicards/README.md

 ## Installation

 * Git clone or download project from GitHub
-* From the root directory of the project, run "npm install" to install dependencies
+* From the root directory of the project, run "yarn install" to install dependencies
-* Run "npm start" to start the application
+* To run with expo, run "expo start" and use the expo app to load the app using the QR code

+### Notes

+* This app was tested on android using expo